 570-943-3411 x101 or firstname.lastname@example.org

 BS Graphic Design.
 Joined the staff in 2007.

 Wendy is responsible for all scheduling, overnight stays, and the many details that ensure smooth operations at this three-building research and training center.
 She also oversees all Sanctuary reprints and maintenance of its 3,000-volume library, and as a graphic designer, she often provides her expertise on new publications and other print projects. in her role as intern coordinator, she arranges for visa and makes travel arrangements, and monitors all the schedules and logistics that go along with hosting up to eight residential trainees from different backgrounds.

 Wendy is very active in the regional theater community and an enthusiastic member of her alumni band.

 Tara at the 10th Anniversary of the Acopian Center

 610-756-6961 or email@example.com

 Joined the staff in 2011.

-Tara helps ensure smooth operations of the bookstore, a large majority of which is providing top notich visitor services and greeting every person who enter the Visitor Center.
+Tara helps ensure smooth operations of the bookstore, a large majority of which is providing top notch visitor services and greeting every person who enters the Visitor Center.
 As an avid outdoor enthusiast with a personal interest in birds and native plants, Tara is great at answering questions and helping to orient first-timers.